Font formatting makes your Excel Spreadsheet stand out.

 Just scroll over them, and your selection will change to that font style without doing anything else.
 When you select a font you want, click on the font name, and your choice will be applied.
-This will also work for changing the font size, font colour, and cell fill colour.
+This will also work for changing the font colour and cell fill colour.

 If you want to see more details and extensive options for font changing, you can click the dialog box launcher highlighted here.

 This dialog box is full of different types of font style formatting options to use.
 If the options in the font group are not enough, then all Excel has to offer can be found here.

 Font formatting is particularly useful for Charts, view our introduction to charts here.